Skip to content

 Engineered design trigger

-Over 48 in of unbalanced fill, or over 24 in with a surcharge (slope, driveway, or structure above the wall), a PE-stamped design is required
+Over 48 in of unbalanced fill, or over 24 in of wall height carrying a surcharge (slope, driveway, or structure above the wall), an engineered design is required

 Source: IRC R404.4 via the PA Uniform Construction Code